Common ADHD Symptoms

 Restlessness

-When we feel restless, it is our brain's way of telling us that we need to move.
-However, our restlessness sometimes does not just present physically.
-It can also manifest in our thoughts, emotions, and decision-making 😵, which can even cause sleep disorders since racing thoughts often occur at night.
+When we feel extreme restlessness, it is our brain's way of telling us that we need to move.
+However, our restlessness isn’t always physical.
+It can also manifest in our thoughts, emotions, and decision-making, which can even cause sleep disorders since racing thoughts often occur at night.

 Visualize your ADHD traits!